Embeddings between generalized weighted Lorentz spaces: Preliminaries

 for every $g\in\M^+(0,L)$, in which the multiplicative constants depend only on $a$ and $p$.
-The assumption that $a>108$, which is dictated by the assumptions of \cite{KMT}*{Lemma~3.4}, is merely technical and not restrictive at all.
+The assumption on $a$, which is dictated by the assumptions of \cite{KMT}*{Lemmas~3.4-3.5}, is merely technical and not restrictive at all.

 Let $N,M \in \Z\cup\{-\infty, \infty\}$, $N<M$, and $\{\varrho_k\}_{k=N}^M$ be a sequence of positive numbers.
 We say that $\{\varrho_k\}_{k=N}^M$ is \emph{strongly increasing} or \emph{strongly decreasing} if